The re-mastered book and film from the iconic travelling exhibition on Indian Architecture curated by Charles Correa.

 The document was a part of the seminal ‘Vistara: The Architecture of India’ exhibition, 1986 that travelled the world.
 This is an attempt to resurrect and preserve one of the most crucial and complex comments on the Architecture of India.
 The exhibition was accompanied by this book and the Vistara film – a projection system – chronicling powerful ideas, elements and epochs that represented our architecture and the practice of habitat-making.

-The book was digitised with efforts from Sharmila Chakravorty, Shalmali Wagle, Prasenjit Bhowmick, Rashmi Naicker, Ayishwariya Balagopal, Maanasi Hattangadi, Christina D’sa, Ruturaj Parikh, and Indian Architect & Builder Magazine.
+Credits: The book was digitised with efforts by Ruturaj Parikh, Maanasi Hattangadi, Sharmila Chakravorty, Shalmali Wagle, Prasenjit Bhowmick, Rashmi Naicker, Ayishwariya Balagopal and Christina D’sa of Indian Architect & Builder Magazine.
+(2013)

-The film – scripted by Charles Correa and Imtiaz Dharker has been digitized and re-mastered with great personal efforts by Imtiaz Dharker and Alpesh Taylor.
+The film – scripted by Charles Correa and Imtiaz Dharker has been digitized and re-mastered through personal efforts by Imtiaz Dharker and Alpesh Taylor.